ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/concept_model.rst

 - There are no PAFs in the table above as all PAFs are custom-calculated in this model, including:

-  - Hemoglobin on maternal disorders and maternal hemorrhage PAFs - calculated by the research team (unblocked)
+  - `Hemoglobin on maternal disorders and maternal hemorrhage PAFs <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/hemoglobin_maternal_disorder_pafs/hemoglobin_and_maternal_disorders_pafs.csv>`_

   - LBWSG PAFs have been calculated by the engineers (unblocked)

   - CGF PAFs calculated by the research team (blocked by 2021 cause data artifact keys)

+- `Prevalence of hemoglobin below 100 g/L among the pregnant population <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/parameter_aggregation/pregnant_proportion_with_hgb_below_100_age_specific.csv>`_

+  - Overall (not age specific) values available here for use in the child simulation (to be calculated by research team, unblocked)

+- `Prevalence of hemoglobin below 70 g/L among the pregnant population <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/parameter_aggregation/pregnant_proportion_with_hgb_below_100_age_specific.csv>`_

+  - Overall (not age specific) values available here for use in the child simulation (to be calculated by research team, unblocked)

-- Joint BMI/hemoglobin exposure, as calculated by the research team (unblocked)
+- Joint BMI/hemoglobin exposure, as calculated by the research team

+  - `Prevalence of low BMI given hemoglobin above 10 g/dL <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/misc_investigations/prevalence_of_low_bmi_given_hemoglobin_above_10.csv>`_

+    - Overall (note age specific) values available here for use in the child simulation (to be calculated by research team, unblocked)

+  - `Prevalence of low BMI given hemoglobin below 10 g/dL <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/data_prep/misc_investigations/prevalence_of_low_bmi_given_hemoglobin_above_10.csv>`_

+    - Overall (note age specific) values available here for use in the child simulation (to be calculated by research team, unblocked)

 - Child growth failure accessory data (wasting transitions and correlated underweight exposure distributions) calculated by the research team (blocked by 2021 cause data artifact keys)